We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 PHOTO: Amazon

 What we liked: The cooking grate is especially roomy for a portable grill, with over 300 square inches of usable surface area.
 Its sturdy metal legs collapse, and two are fitted with wheels.
 The buttons and knobs are minimal, making it straightforward to assemble and use.
-The BTU-per-hour input is equal to the XL sear zone on the Genesis series, which means it’s very hot for a portable.
+We found it did a good job at searing—especially for a portable grill.

 What we didn’t like: The fuel tank screws in at an angle, which can be tricky to get right.
-During testing, the surface loses heat quickly when not packed with food, so it may be too large for individuals or small families.
+Its temperature retention is so-so.

 Key Specs